Francis Godolphin, 2nd Earl of Godolphin: Career

 Godolphin was known by the courtesy title of Viscount Rialton from 29 December 1706 until 1712.
-Early in 1708, he gave up the office of Warden of the Stannaries, and the other posts which had become too burdensome for him.
-At the 1708 British general election, he was returned as MP for both Helston and Oxfordshire and chose to sit at Oxfordshire.
-In 1710 he voted for the impeachment of Dr Henry Sacheverell.
-At the 1710 British general election he chose not to stand at Oxfordshire, was defeated at Penryn, but was returned as MP for Tregony on the Boscawen interest.
+Early in 1708, he gave up the office of Warden of the Stannaries and the other posts, which had become too burdensome for him.
+At the 1708 British general election, he was returned as MP for Helston and Oxfordshire and chose to sit at Oxfordshire.
+In 1710, he voted for the impeachment of Dr Henry Sacheverell.
+At the 1710 British general election, he decided not to stand at Oxfordshire, was defeated at Penryn, but was returned as MP for Tregony on the Boscawen interest.
 He was classed as a Whig and lost his post in the Household on the change of Administration.
 He voted for the ‘No Peace Without Spain’ motion on 7 December 1711.
 On his father's death on 15 September 1712, he succeeded to the peerage as Earl of Godolphin.
 He vacated his seat in the House of Commons and joined the House of Lords.

 Lord Rialton was again Cofferer of the Household from 1714 to 1723, as well as Lord Lieutenant of Oxfordshire from 1715 to 1735, lord of the bedchamber to George I in 1716, High Steward of Banbury in 1718, and a privy councillor from 26 May 1723.
-To George II he was groom of the stole, and first lord of the bedchamber from 1727 to 1735.
+To George II, he was the groom of the stole and first lord of the bedchamber from 1727 to 1735.
 He was named high steward of Woodstock on 18 March 1728 and appointed Governor of the Scilly Islands on 18 April 1733.